HR 5.08pr - Non-permanent (Hourly) Employee Procedures :

 - The employer may request medical verification for an absence that exceeds three (3) days.

-- Separation from Employment: If an employee separates from employment, there will not be financial or other reimbursement to the employee for accrued, unused paid sick leave at the time of separation.
+- Separation from Employment: If an employee separates from employment, there will not be financial or other reimbursements to the employee for accrued, unused paid sick leave at the time of separation.

 - Reinstatement of Employment: If an employee resigns or is terminated from the college and is rehired as an hourly employee within twelve (12) months of separation, any accrued, unused paid sick leave will be reinstated to the employee’s paid sick leave balance, subject to the carryover limitations set forth in III.B.4 above.